This article features homepage design ideas that will help you get this response from people who land on your website:

 They don’t know what to add to the sections that are built into their themes.

-Read on to learn how to deliver beautiful design and high-impact copy throughout your site’s homepage.
+Read on to learn homepage design tips that will help you deliver beautiful design and high-impact copy on your site’s homepage.

 On my homepage, should I talk about my business or … what?